-Headless CMS has been one of the hot topics over the last years.
+Headless CMS has been one of the hot topics over the last years (and you can get a full overview of what is a headless CMS on our blog).
 If you consider a headless approach for your next project, think about your motivation first.
 There are use cases where a pure headless CMS like Contentful suffices, and because such a system is very limited in its feature-set, it is super simple to get started, which explains its allure to front end developers and its rapid rise to fame and fortune.
 Compare a headless CMS to a skateboard: sometimes a skateboard is the fastest and cheapest way to get to your corner store to grab a beer.
 It is great for a lot of reasons, but if you need to get your family on a two weeks beach holiday, an SUV would be the preferred choice.

 From an Enterprise CMS vendor's perspective, today’s pure headless players provide very little in terms of CMS functionality.
 You can define your data structure, store data in the cloud, access any such data through a REST API, and optionally a UI to enter and edit such data.
 The focus is on utter simplicity, especially in setting it up – since there is nearly no setup involved, as the vendors provide cloud solutions.
 Typical use cases would be a backend for a mobile app, infuse content into transaction-oriented systems, or anything that needs to manage some structured data and access it through an API.